Australia Travel Planning - Part 1: Deciding What to See and Do

 Brisbane / Gold Coast - 30 days

-Part of my stay will include an extended time in Brisbane / Gold Coast where I have friends to visit.
+Part of my stay will included an extended time in Brisbane / Gold Coast where I have friends.

 If your vacation has less time, you will need to determine your attraction and entertainment priorities.
 For the most part, city stays can be enjoyed in 4 to 7 days.
 Don’t forget to plan for a travel day when going between cities.